-I've been working on.
+I needed a better way to sand the 24 different blocks that made up the blocks and marbles toy I've been working on.
 I'd recently been reading about bench hooks and though maybe I could adapt one to my problem.

 A bench hook is a simple jig made with a flat piece of wood and two cleats, one on the bottom and one on the top.
 The bottom cleat is held against the edge of your workbench or in a bench vise while the upper cleat it used to provide a stop for your work piece whether you're sawing, planing, or performing some other operation.

 Fashioned after a bench hook, the sanding hook, as I'm calling it, has the same bottom cleat as a bench hook, but instead of another cleat on top, it has two hold downs for keeping a sheet of sand paper stationary.

 - 1/2" Baltic Birch plywood (at least 10" by 19")

 - 2x4 lumber (at least 10" long)